MrAmazingFreelancer/MrAmazingFreelancer/README.md

-# All-My-Repositorys
-# Welcome to GitHub Desktop!
+# Welcome to GitHub All-My-Repositorys!

 This is your README.
 READMEs are where you can communicate what your project is and how to use it.
 MrA